 Some researchers also suggest that dark chocolate’s role in brain health may simply be due to its taste, which can be comforting for those with mood disorders (

-However, dark chocolate is best consumed in moderation, as it is high in calories and easy to overeat.
-1–1.5 ounces is a reasonable serving size.
+While this is promising, more research investigating dark chocolate’s effects on anxiety and mood is needed.
+Further, dark chocolate is best consumed in moderation, as it’s high in calories and easy to overeat.
+Enjoy a 1.0- to 1.5-ounce serving at a time.

 If you suffer from anxiety, yogurt is a great food to include in your diet.